A stroke can cause a cluster of cognitive problems known as vascular dementia, which can be devastating for both patients and caregivers.

 - Stay hydrated.
 Blood is largely made up of water.
 Therefore, when you are dehydrated, your blood will thicken and have a harder time moving through your arteries.
 Staying hydrated then will thin the blood, increase blood flow, and reduce your risk of blood clots.

-These tactics can all help treat the underlying cause of vascular dementia after stroke and reverse at least some of the symptoms.
+These tactics can all help treat the underlying cause of vascular dementia after stroke and potentially reverse at least some of the symptoms.

 However, memantine seems to have more effect in the early stages of vascular dementia, in that it slows down the progression.
 Therefore, if the patient’s dementia is advanced, this drug may not be as useful.
 Talk to your physician for more information on the benefits and risks of memantine for post-stroke dementia.